-Mother is a Stockholm based company, working in the START program with KI Innovations to bring cutting edge neuroscience techniques from the lab to the clinic.
-Using novel methods of highly immersive VR, we offer experiences that affect you at a subconscious level, with long-lasting benefits.
+Mother. is a Stockholm based company, working in the START program with KI Innovations to bring cutting edge neuroscience techniques from the lab to the clinic.
+Using novel methods of highly immersive VR, we design experiences that affect you at a subconscious level, with long-lasting benefits.

 VR is already used to treat post-traumatic stress disorder, anxiety, depression, arachnophobia and vertigo, giving a rate of success equalling that of in-clinic treatment.
 It is also used to treat schizophrenia, eating disorders, substance abuse, attention-deficit/hyperactivity disorder, pain management and post-stroke rehabilitation.

-This area of research is relatively new, so studies are small and flawed, however they almost universally attest to the power of VR for treating mental health.
+This area of research is relatively new, so studies are small and flawed, however they testify to the promise of VR as a new tool in the service of mental health.
 If you want to know more about the science, try this review.

 In time VR will be seen as a cheaper, more convenient treatment for many mental health issues that are currently treated pharmacologically, with less side-effects and a far more pleasant experience for the patient.
 Here's a relevantly recent news article about the scene.

 Mother. designs services for mental health that are not merely reproductions of clinical treatments in VR, but novel methods targetting specific areas of the brain, and giving predictable, reproducible and beneficial results.

 Information about our first digital therapeutic ('Depunctualisation') will be released later this year.
 If you're an interested clinician or researcher, feel free to fill out this pdf form.